JonasSeifried/nextcloud-ics-sync/README.md

 # Nextcloud ICS Sync

-A simple, efficient tool to synchronize a remote iCalendar (`.ics`) feed to a Nextcloud calendar.
-It keeps your Nextcloud calendar up-to-date with an external source, handling additions, updates, and deletions automatically.
+A simple, efficient tool to synchronize a remote iCalendar (`.ics`) feed to an existing Nextcloud calendar.
+It keeps your Nextcloud calendar up-to-date with an external source, handling additions, updates, and deletions automatically while ignoring events not imported with this tool.

 This is perfect for syncing read-only calendars from services like university schedules, public holidays, or other systems that provide an ICS link.